New York Legal Holidays Laws

 If you believe you are entitled to holiday pay, as provided by the terms of your employment contract, or you have any other questions about wage and hour laws, an employment lawyer may be able to help.

 Legal holidays in New York are listed in the table below.
 See FindLaw's Wages and Benefits section for more information.

 |Code Section||Gen. Constr.
 Law §24, et seq.|

 |Holidays||New Year's Day; Martin Luther King, Jr.'s Birthday; Washington's Birthday; Lincoln's Birthday; Memorial Day; Independence Day; Labor Day; Columbus Day; Veterans Day; Thanksgiving; Christmas Flag Day; any general election day|

 Note: State laws are constantly changing -- contact a New York attorney or conduct your own legal research to verify the state law(s) you are researching.

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.

 Related Resources for Legal Holidays Laws:

-Get a Free Legal Evaluation of Your New York Employment Matter
+Get a Legal Evaluation of Your New York Employment Matter

-If you are entitled to premium pay for working on a holiday, you shouldn't have to worry about whether you'll actually be paid properly.
-Get a handle on your particular wage-related concerns with a free legal evaluation by a New York attorney.
+If you're entitled to premium pay for working on a holiday, you shouldn't have to worry about whether you'll actually be paid properly.
+Get a handle on your particular wage-related concerns with a legal evaluation by an experienced New York employment law attorney.